 Do I need reservations for signature dining?

 Yes.
 It is rare to find seating at a signature restaurant without advanced dining reservations.
-As soon as your reservation window comes open, it is best to immediately secure any desired dining reservation.
+Therefore, as soon as your reservation window opens, it is best to secure any desired dining reservation immediately.

 Best Disney Signature Restaurants

 Now that we’ve covered the basics for signature dining let’s look at the best signature restaurants at Walt Disney World.
 Of course, with so many options, we haven’t dined at every single location.